 1. Productivity Concerns after Manufacturers Cloud Transition

 Manufacturers worry about productivity taking a hit if some processes, maybe not all, would be moving to cloud.
-Cloud has yet not proved itself as a very hospitable technology environment for the purpose of designing.
+Cloud has yet not proved itself as a very hospitable technology environment for designing.
 Particularly now, it’s more useful for design validation, collaboration, and document management rather than the design itself.
-Most of this productivity hit would always come down to lag, i.e. the tendencies of Internet speeds and bandwidths to drop in an unpredictable manner and slow down these cloud-based apps.
+Most of this productivity hit would always come down to lag, i.e., the tendencies of Internet speeds and bandwidths to drop unpredictably and slow down these cloud-based apps.
 Some latency can surely be tolerated and might not even be noticed in data management.

 2. Cloud Security Upheaval after Manufacturers Cloud Transition

-Cloud transition has been indeed helpful in uprising the productivity levels but cloud security came as an aftermath for manufacturers!
-Perceived cloud security threats after cloud transition are one of the major reasons behind this lagging adoption of cloud by manufacturers.
-The past several years have always been punctuated with cloud security thefts and data breaches in every few months time, which has confirmed about most people’s misgivings about data security in these cloud-based apps.
-Still, it is perceived is being overcome finally.
-It is quite an argument saying that cloud-based work systems are safer than conventional computing methods, rather to point out about most such breaches happening in applications that are using such cloud-based resources including SaaS, and rather more in those firms that rely more on traditional and outdated systems.
-To explain this otherwise, cloud security concerns are fading away as more and more manufacturers are beginning to leverage their already existing extensive knowledge base about digital data management, and to use services especially designed for cloud, which are beginning to gradually emerge, like CASB solution for cloud security.
+Cloud transition has been indeed helpful in uprising the productivity levels, but cloud security came as an aftermath for manufacturers!
+Perceived cloud security threats after cloud transition are one of the primary reasons behind this lagging adoption of cloud by manufacturers.
+The past several years have been punctuated with cloud security thefts and data breaches every few month’s time, which has confirmed most people’s misgivings about data security in these cloud-based apps.
+Still, it is perceived as an overcome finally.
+It is an argument saying that cloud-based work systems are safer than conventional computing methods.
+Most such breaches are happening in applications that are using such cloud-based resources, including SaaS, and slightly more in those firms that rely more on traditional and outdated systems.
+Cloud security concerns are fading away as manufacturers are beginning to leverage their extensive existing knowledge base about digital data management.
+It uses services specially designed for the cloud, which are beginning to emerge, like the CASB solution for cloud security gradually.

 Manufacturers’ Call to Action